quickmar/diax-js/packages/form-element/README.md

 # `@diax-js/form-element`

-Base implementation of element that can be associated with forms.
+This package provides implementation of custom element that is designed to be associated with forms.

 # How to use

-Type in your console:
+Type in your terminal:

 `npm i @diax-js/form-element`